 The 10-speed setting is typically the highest on many KitchenAid stand mixers.
 This speed setting is unable to maintain its speeds when using heavy mixes, so keep this in mind.
 The 10-speed setting works best when you want to whip food items together.
 You can also use it with the Pasta Maker attachment that comes with many of the KitchenAid stand mixers available for purchase.

 This list is only partial.
 All KitchenAid mixers have numbers in between those listed above.
 Each provides just a little bit more power than the next.
 You must be familiar with each of the speed settings offered with a KitchenAid mixer, as well as the proper method of choosing the speed to use each time you’re using your mixer.

 Here are a few tips that will better assist you in choosing the right speed setting when using your KitchenAid stand mixer.

 When creating doughs, use stir or speed one or two.
 Using a speed past the 2nd speed is going to cause you a headache and potentially a big mess.
 Just don’t do it, and you will save yourself plenty of hassle.

 Never start your mixer on the highest setting.
 This is a good way to cause spatter to cover your clothing and your counter!
 Just don’t do it and you won’t have anything to worry about.

-Always adjust speeds as necessary when using the accessories and/or attachments that come along with the KitchenAid stand mixer.
+Always adjust speeds as necessary when using the accessories and/or attachments with the KitchenAid stand mixer.

-Choose the stand mixer you want to purchase based upon the speeds that is offered with the appliance.
+Choose the stand mixer you want to purchase based on the speeds that are offered with the appliance.
 Some KitchenAid stand mixers have only 10 settings, and some have 12.
-Remember, this varies according to the exact model of stand mixer that you own.
+Remember, this varies according to the exact model of a stand mixer that you own.